 Quasi-prosecution applies to offences of "abuse of authority" by certain government officials.
 A person who has filed a complaint or accusation for applicable offences, if dissatisfied with the public prosecutor's decision not to prosecute, may apply to a district court to commit the case to trial.
-In practice, cases committed to trial are very few.
-See page 23 for more details.
+In practice, very few cases are committed to trial.
+See page 25 for more details.

 Committees for Inquest of Prosecution are lay advisory bodies, consisting of eleven randomly chosen citizens, that review non-prosecution decisions by the prosecutors.
 A Committee's recommendation was formerly purely advisory, but since May 2009, it has been given stronger legal effect under limited circumstances.
-See page 23 for more details.
+See page 25 for more details.

-В. Forms of Prosecution
+B. Forms of Prosecution